 Here is my comparison pic.
 To the left is how my nails looked before we started trimming them regularly.
 To the right of the picture is after we started doing them regularly.

 Jess has never hit the quick using this method so we wanted to share it with you.
 There is still no guarantee that you won’t hit the quick though.
+If you do end up hitting the quick, it is recommended that you dip the nail in styptic powder or cornstarch to help stop the bleeding.

 Just don’t forget to give your doggie lots and lots of treats and praise after you’re done.